WilliamMarti/CCNA/CCNA/Network Automation/AI Machine Learning.md

 - Chatbots.
 ChatGPT, virtual concierges
 - Gameplay.
 Stockfish.
 AlphaGo

-**Machine Learning** - Subnetof AI that focuses on enabling computers to learn from data and improve without the need for explicit programing
+**Machine Learning** - Subset of AI that focuses on enabling computers to learn from data and improve without the need for explicit programing

 Input Data -> Model Learns from Data Patterns -> Make predictions on new data